-- Hire experienced mortgage lender - Raise capital for mortgage loan fund - Create mortgage product to reach those locked out of traditional mortgage lending - Provide homebuyer education and counseling to prepare families for home ownership.
+- 3. Support mortgage approval and retention for low and moderate income households by providing homebuyer education and counseling for (40) families - Hire experienced mortgage lender - Raise capital for mortgage loan fund - Create mortgage product to reach those locked out of traditional mortgage lending - Provide homebuyer education and counseling to prepare families for home ownership.